Job Costing Definition

 A Job can have an Estimate or a Quote linked to it, which will be used to measure the expected costs and usage against the actual cost.
 This helps to ensure that Quoting methods are efficient, with all costs being taken into account and realistic labour times being used.
 The same applies to Estimates.

 Creating Jobs assists with planning.
-Regardless of whether you are manufacturing bulk items, making specific products to order, or repairing or servicing items, having Jobs can assist with allocation of the resources required and issuing efficient purchase orders to suppliers to avoid time lost due to stock shortages.
+Regardless of whether you are manufacturing bulk items, making specific products to order, or repairing or servicing items, having Jobs can assist with the allocation of the resources required and issuing efficient purchase orders to suppliers to avoid time lost due to stock shortages.

 Another valuable use of having Job Costing is the control over Work in Progress (WIP).
-This may not be a factor when the Jobs are low value and of short duration, but for many businesses it is important to control the value of WIP products.
+This may not be a factor when the Jobs are low value and of short duration, but for many businesses, it is important to control the value of WIP products.

 An Integrated Job Costing Software System

-Depending on the complexity of the business, gathering, collating and analysing costs for Jobs can be time consuming and complex.
+Depending on the complexity of the business, gathering, collating and analysing costs for Jobs can be time-consuming and complex.
 Often the difficulty of doing all this manually means that it just does not get done at all.
 An integrated Job Costing software can change all of that.

-This is a software package which handles all the Accounting and Bookkeeping requirements as well as handling Stock or Inventory Control.
+This is a software package that handles all the Accounting and Bookkeeping requirements as well as handling Stock or Inventory Control.
 The system allows the various costs, to be allocated to the relevant Job at the point at which the transaction is entered into the system.
 This drastically reduces the time factor and also improves accuracy.
 The system can also link Quotes or Estimates to Jobs and information such as raw material requirements and movements can be linked, making planning and WIP control more manageable and efficient.
 The system can then be used to analyse Jobs making it easier to increase productivity and profitably.
 These are just some of the basic benefits of having an Integrated Job Costing System which often falls under the ERP (Enterprise Resource Planning) terminology.

 Examples of Integrated Job Costing